Vacuum cleaner: Domestic vacuum cleaner

 The first vacuum-cleaning device to be portable and marketed at the domestic market was built in 1905 by Walter Griffiths, a manufacturer in Birmingham, England.
-His Griffith's Improved Vacuum Apparatus for Removing Dust from Carpets resembled modern-day cleaners; – it was portable, easy to store, and powered by "any one person (such as the ordinary domestic servant)", who would have the task of compressing a bellows-like contraption to suck up dust through a removable, flexible pipe, to which a variety of shaped nozzles could be attached.
+His Griffith's Improved Vacuum Apparatus for Removing Dust from Carpets resembled modern-day cleaners; it was portable, easy to store, and powered by "any one person (such as the ordinary domestic servant)", who would have the task of compressing a bellows-like contraption to suck up dust through a removable, flexible pipe, to which a variety of shaped nozzles could be attached.

-In 1906 James B. Kirby developed his first of many vacuums called the "Domestic Cyclone".
+In 1906, James B. Kirby developed his first of many vacuums called the "Domestic Cyclone".
 It used water for dirt separation.
-Later revisions came to be known as the Kirby Vacuum Cleaner.
+Later revisions became known as the Kirby Vacuum Cleaner.
 The Cleveland, Ohio factory was built in 1916 and remains open currently, and all Kirby vacuum cleaners are manufactured in the United States.